Ensono/amido.github.io/docs/workloads/azure/backend/netcore/testing/provider_contract_testing.md

     value: 'stacks-provider'
   - name: OAS_FILE
     value: ./src/simple-api/contracts/openapi-v1.yaml
+  - name: run_contract_tests
+    value: flag
 ```

 - `PACT_BROKER_BASE_URL` needs to be updated to use a new instance of PactFlow.
 Details on creating a PactFlow instance can be found [here](https://pactflow.io/pricing/).
 - `PACTICIPANT_NAME` should be the name of your application
 - `OAS_FILE` is the relative path to the generated OpenAPI specification
+- `run_contract_tests` is a flag to enable/disable all contract testing steps.
+This is false by default and should only be set to true once users have a new PactFlow instance.

 In addition to these variables, the pipeline steps require a `PACT_BROKER_TOKEN`.
 This is a secret value and should be added to your pipeline as a secret environment variable.
 You can get the value of this from within the Settings of your PactFlow broker instance.